ntu-aris/caric/index.md

 # 2. Introduction

-CARIC (short for **C**ooperative **A**erial **R**obots **I**nspection **C**hallenge) is a software stack based on [Gazebo](https://packages.ubuntu.com/source/jammy/gazebo), [RotorS](https://github.com/ethz-asl/rotors_simulator) and other open-source packages.
-The objective of CARIC is twofold.
-First, it aims to faithfully simulate multi-UAV systems operating in typical real-world inspection missions.
-Second, based on this tool, different cooperative inspection schemes can be benchmarked based on typical inspection scenarios.

-In a typical inspection mission, the main goal is to capture images on the surface of some structures with the best quality possible.
+Inspection is a multi-billion business that is [projected to grow substaintially in the next decade](https://www.fortunebusinessinsights.com/inspection-repair-and-maintenance-market-102983), with integration of automation and AI being the driving force.
+Fundamentally, in a typical inspection mission, the main goal is to capture images on the surface of some structures with the best quality possible.
 However, exploration is also a secondary objective that needs to be addressed to identify the structure and its surface.
 Oftentimes, bounding box(es) can be set around the target of interest to narrow the area of exploration.
-Given the same basic information such as the bounding boxes, mission time, sensor specifications and UAV dynamic model, different cooperative control schemes can be compared with each other by some inspection metric.

-The software is motivated by the belief that a multi-UAV system, especially a heterogenous one, can accomplish the task more efficiently, acheive better quality and shorten the possible disruption to other operations at the venue.
+Thanks to their unique mobility, aerial robots have become widely adopted in inspection business.
+We belieive that the next breakthrough in the inspection industry shall be acheived by Cooperative Aerial Robots Inspection (CARI) systems.
+Moreover, in the same spirit of economic specialization, we posit that heterogeneous CARI systems can acheive greater efficiency, quality and versatility compared to single-UAV or homogenous systems.
-To accomplish this, novel cooperative strategies to coordinate the trajectories of the UAVs in an optimal manner is a crucial component.
-Moreover, the optimization problem is subjected to other constraints such as communication loss, collision avoidance, and operation time.
-These constraints are closely reflected in CARIC (see the figure below).
+Nevertheless, to accomplish this vision, novel cooperative strategies to optimally coordinate the trajectories of the UAVs remain an open research problem.

+To faciliate this development, we introduce CARIC (short for **C**ooperative **A**erial **R**obots **I**nspection **C**hallenge), a software stack based on [Gazebo](https://packages.ubuntu.com/source/jammy/gazebo), [RotorS](https://github.com/ethz-asl/rotors_simulator) and other open-source packages.
+The objective of CARIC is twofold.
+First, it aims to faithfully simulate multi-UAV systems operating in [typical real-world inspection missions](#52-inspection-scenarios).
+Second, based on this tool, different cooperative inspection schemes can be benchmarked based on a [common metric inspired by imaging quality](#53-the-benchmark-criteria).
+The software stack is made public to benefit the community and we welcome all interested parties to participate in [the open challenge at CDC 2023, Singapore](#3-how-to-participate).

 <div style="text-align:center">
   <img src="docs/mbs_trimmed_spedup.gif" alt="facade_inspection" width="100%"/>